Want to sign up for our blog?

 To help your kitty feel calm, settled and minimize stress-related behaviors, FELIWAY Optimum Diffuser can support a positive, comforting environment.

-Clinically proven to comfort cats at home and help to nurture your relationship with your cat, FELIWAY can reduce kitty stress and help to prevent stress-related overgrooming.
+Recommended to comfort cats at home and help to nurture your relationship with your cat, FELIWAY can reduce kitty stress and help to prevent stress-related overgrooming.